All Episodes

 Well, that's right.

-And dealing with Biden, I remember again, I guess I'm dating myself, but I remember President Reagan's first press conference after he was sworn in.
+And dealing with Biden, I remember, again, I guess I'm dating myself, but I remember President Reagan's first press conference after he was sworn in.

-And Sam Donaldson presses him about our relationship with the Soviet Union, and Reagan completely calm, you know, Cox's head.
+And Sam Donaldson presses him about our relationship with the Soviet Union.

 Well, I believe that when you're dealing with people who lie, who steal, who cheat, that you have to know who you're dealing with when you get in the room.

-She called on a handful.
+She calls on a handful.

 But the reality is that Jen limits the audience.

-So she only allows herself to be questioned by a handful of people, most of which are the mainstream guys for the Washington Post, the ABCs, the C CNNs, and whatever, because she knows they're not going to complain about access as long as they're getting their due.
+So she only allows herself to be questioned by a handful of people, most of which are the mainstream guys for the Washington Post, the ABCs, the CNNs, and whatever, because she knows they're not going to complain about access as long as they're getting their due.

 If I don't see you again, have a very happy and safe new year, Jeffrey.